Thrilling Adventure Hour: History

 The roots of the Thrilling Adventure Hour began in Blacker's living room where he and Acker held a reading of their film script for a space western called Sparks Nevada, Marshal on Mars.
 Struck by the quality of the performances, they decided to launch a stage show with a radio conceit, so that the performers had the luxury of holding scripts in their hands and minimal blocking.
 The conceit allowed Acker and Blacker to not impose too greatly on their actor friends, while maintaining a regular deadline for generating material, honing their craft and workshopping content in front of an audience.

 The Thrilling Adventure and Supernatural Suspense Hour began a five-year run at M Bar in Hollywood in March 2005.
 The original WorkJuice Players were Dave 'Gruber' Allen, Paget Brewster, Craig Cackowski, Mark Gagliardi, Marc Evan Jackson, Hal Lublin, Annie Savage and Paul F. Tompkins.
 In episode six, Eban Schletter performed live musical accompaniment.
 Schletter wrote the theme song to "Sparks Nevada, Marshal on Mars".
 In episode seven, the show was joined by Andy Paley.
 Acker & Blacker and Paley created musical content for the show.
 Paley arranged Schletter's Sparks Nevada theme and performed themes and songs with his Andy Paley Orchestra, which, at the time, consisted of Jillinda Palmer, Ben Jaffe, and Brittney Westover.

 In episode eight, the show was joined by Joel Spence, a Foley artist and actor.
 Soon thereafter, Aaron Ginsburg joined as director.
-Shortly after that, Samm Levine, Danny Strong, and John DiMaggio joined the cast.
-Then James Urbaniak, John Ennis and Autumn Reeser.
+Shortly after that, Samm Levine, Danny Strong, and John DiMaggio joined the cast, followed by James Urbaniak, John Ennis and Autumn Reeser.
 The band Common Rotation made a guest appearance on the show and played afterwards.
 Common Rotation became a regular staple following the Thrilling Adventure Hour.
 Marc Evan Jackson hosted Common Rotation's segment, which featured songs performed by Common Rotation as well as WorkJuice players and guest stars.